About Me

 Where leadership, learning and love are stitched into every moment.

 From the very start of her teaching career, Emma’s passion for Primary and Early Years education has been unmistakable.
-Even as an NQT, her drive to lead, improve, and embed lasting change within schools was clear.
-Today, she brings that same determination to every setting she supports.
+Even in the early stages of her career her drive to lead, improve, and embed lasting change within schools was clear.
+Today, she brings that same determination combining her school improvement experience with her lifelong passion for EYFS and KS1 to bring a new way of talking and thinking about practice in EYFS .
+Over and over School and Trust Leaders alongside EYFS practitioners say 'Ah, that just makes so much sense"

 Alongside her professional expertise, Emma thrives in academic spaces.
 She is currently undertaking her PhD in Education, combining it with the NPQEL (nearly complete), and holds a Master’s in Education and Leadership with a focus on Inclusion in the mainstream primary context.
 She has a BEd (Hons) in Primary Education from Moray House (now part of Edinburgh University), NEBOSH certification in managing educational establishments, and is a Fellow of the Chartered College of Teaching.
 She supports other professionals through final placement NPQH mentoring and is also an assessor for the Chartered College Leadership Qualification.